 If general questions come up between your sessions, it is a good idea to keep a list (eg. on your phone) to discuss with your therapist at your next session.

 For some circumstances a short consultation (up to 15 minutes) phone or telehealth session can be arranged with your therapist.
 These are charged at around $50.

-Please note: Not Just Bendy Hypermobility Services has zero tolerance policy for rude, harassing, intimidating or violent behavior towards their therapists, receptionists and other clients.
+Please note: Not Just Bendy Hypermobility Services has a zero tolerance policy for rude, harassing, manipulating, intimidating or violent behavior towards their therapists, receptionists and other clients.
+We also have the right to withdraw service for any reason we choose without explanation.
 Enforcement of this policy is at our discretion and you will be excluded from attending our practice in the future.